David Andersen: Return to Italy (2011–2012)

 On 28 June 2011, Andersen signed a three-year deal with Montepaschi Siena, returning to the club for a second stint.
 On 19 December 2011, he was formally waived by the New Orleans Hornets following the conclusion of the NBA lockout.

 Turkey (2012–2013)

-In August 2012, Andersen and Montepaschi agreed on a €800,000 buyout, and he subsequently signed a two-year deal with Fenerbahçe of the Turkish Super League (BSL).
+In August 2012, Andersen and Montepaschi agreed on an €800,000 buyout, and he subsequently signed a two-year deal with Fenerbahçe of the Turkish Super League (BSL).
 On 12 June 2013, he parted ways with Fenerbahçe.

 France and Australia (2014–2021)

 On 22 January 2014, Andersen signed with SIG Strasbourg of the French LNB Pro A for the rest of the 2013–14 season.

 On 11 September 2014, Andersen signed a two-year deal with ASVEL Basket of the LNB Pro A. He helped ASVEL win the championship for the 2015–16 season.

 On 16 July 2016, Andersen signed a two-year deal with Melbourne United, returning to the NBL for the first time since 1999.
 For his return season in the NBL, he was named captain of United.
 In December and January of the 2016–17 season, he was sidelined for roughly six weeks with a knee injury.
 Following the NBL season, he returned to ASVEL Basket for the rest of the 2016–17 Pro A season.

 In the 2017–18 NBL season, Andersen helped United win the championship with a 3–2 grand final series win over the Adelaide 36ers.
 At 37 years old, he became the oldest player to win his first NBL championship.

 On 4 June 2018, Andersen signed with the Illawarra Hawks for the 2018–19 NBL season, returning to the franchise for a second stint, a full twenty years after his first.
 Following the NBL season, he joined SIG Strasbourg for the rest of the 2018–19 Pro A season, returning to the team for a second stint.

 On 15 July 2019, Andersen re-signed with the Hawks for the 2019–20 season.

 In April 2021, Andersen joined the Frankston Blues for the NBL1 South season.

 On 8 May 2021, Andersen signed with Melbourne United as an injury replacement for Jack White.
 The following month, he won his second NBL championship after United defeated the Perth Wildcats 3–0 in the grand final series.

 On 27 October 2021, Andersen announced his retirement from basketball after 23 professional seasons and 22 league/cup championships.